 Treatment

-The treatment of ovarian cancer typically includes surgery.
+Treatment of ovarian cancer typically includes surgery.
 This often involves removing the affected ovary.
-Depending on how far the cancer has spread, it can also include removal of other surrounding tissues, which may include removal of the:
+Depending on how far the cancer has spread, it can also include the removal of surrounding tissues, which may include:

 - nearby lymph nodes